-6. Local Credit Unions – I’m a big fan of online banks, but if you have the need for a local branch I would use this tool to look for a local credit union.
-Credit unions are owned by their customers and therefore often have better interest rates, better customer service, and offer better loans than bigger banks.
+6. Local Credit Unions – I’m a big fan of online banks, but if you need access to a physical branch I would generally look for a local credit union.
+Credit unions are owned by their customers and therefore often have fewer fees, better interest rates, better customer service, and offer better loans than bigger banks.

 Investing doesn’t have to be complicated or overwhelming.
 You can get started right now creating an investment plan that helps you build towards financial independence, no matter how much money you have.